debanjanxy/academic-kickstart/content/home/experience.md

   """

 [[experience]]
-  title = "Teaching Assistant"
-  company = "IIT Bombay"
-  company_url = ""
+  title = "Senior Teaching Assistant" company = "IIT Bombay" company_url = ""
   location = "Mumbai"
   date_start = "2017-07-17"
   date_end = "2019-05-10"
-  description = """Managed labs, mentored and assisted several students in various courses."""
+  description = """
+  Responsibilities include:

+  * Managed labs with a group of six junior teaching assistants for lab sessions
+  * Mentored a group of 14 students and cleared their doubts
+  * Invigilated and evaluated graded labs and exams
+  """

 +++